jakenjarvis/Android-OrmLiteContentProvider/README.md

         (Omission)
     }

-compiler generates the following from this definition.
+Compiler generates the following from this definition.
+You do not have to write this.

     public final class AccountContract implements BaseColumns
     {